other Topcon cameras in my collection:

 Amateur Photographer magazine, the Unirex had a list price of £119.71, but was on sale for £99.95.

 There are two common bits of mis-information about the Topcon Unirex out there on the web: #1) production ceased in 1970, and #2) it was one of the first SLRs with full aperture CdS exposure metering.
 Unfortunately, the sites at the top of Google's search results provide this incorrect information, and so it keeps getting re-published (Woohoo ... it's 31/10/2015 and this page is top of the Google search results).

 #1) More authoritative sites (like the Topcon Club of Japan) state this camera was produced until 1973, and the development of the replacement model - the IC-1 Auto introduced in 1974 - is rumoured to have been triggered by Seiko's cessation of the Seikosha SVL leaf shutter's production (used in the Unirex), which forced Topcon to modify the Unirex to accommodate a focal-plane shutter.
 You've only got to look at the two cameras to see the striking resemblance between the Unirex and the IC-1.
 Camera manufacturers just don't stop producing a camera until its replacement is ready for market, and leave gaps in their product range!

 #2) The first SLR with open aperture metering was the 1963 Topcon RE Super - some six years before the Unirex.
-This was followed by the 1964 Topcon Uni, 1965 Nikon Nikkormat FT, 1966 Minolta SRT101, 1967 Nikon Nikkormat FTN, and 1968 Konica Autoreflex T. By 1969, even brands like Petri (FTEE) and Praktica (LLC) had open aperture metering.
+This was followed by the 1964 Topcon Uni, 1965 Nikon Nikkormat, 1966 Minolta SRT101 and Miranda Sensorex, 1967 Nikon Nikkormat FTN, and 1968 Konica Autoreflex T & A models.
+By 1969, even brands like Petri (FTEE) and Praktica (LLC) had open aperture metering.
 I don't think the Unirex qualifies as being

 one of the first.